-Contains no sugar, wheat,yeast,preservatives, artificial colors, flavors, or additives, and no soy or dairly derivatives.
+Contains no sugar, wheat, yeast, preservatives, artificial colors, flavors or additives, soy or dairly derivatives.